lmnb2055/stanCode-SC001/README.md

 # stanCode-SC001: Programming Methodologies
 Hey there!
 I’m Sidney Chen 👋✨
-## 👩‍💻 About Me
+## 🧑🏻‍💻 About Me
 In May 2022, I made a bold leap—from being a Junior High School Technology Teacher to pursuing my passion as an aspiring Cybersecurity Engineer.
 That's when I dove headfirst into Python through stanCode's comprehensive curriculum.
 It’s been a journey of growth, challenges, and plenty of "aha!" moments. 💡💻

-## 💛 My Learning Journey
+## 💪 My Learning Journey
 This repo is more than just code—it's a snapshot of my dedication and the skills I’ve built along the way. 💪

 I’ve tackled 4 hands-on assignments that helped me level up in:

-🔄 Loops & Conditions
+🔄 Loops & Conditions\n
-🧮 Variables, Arithmetic, & Logic
+🧮 Variables, Arithmetic, & Logic\n
-🔤 String Manipulation & File Reading
+🔤 String Manipulation & File Reading\n
-🖼 Image Processing using SimpleImage
+🖼 Image Processing using SimpleImage\n
 Every file here reflects my approach, thought process, and the little victories that made me a better coder. 🚀

 📚 Assignments Overview: